xcompact3d/Incompact3d/INSTALL.md

 ```
 or by using `ccmake`.

-The test are performed using `CTest` using
+The tests are performed using `CTest` as
 ```
 ctest --test-dir $path_to_build_directory
 ```